 This Act aims at protecting the national animal (and human) population, as well as our export markets, against animal diseases.
 These diseases are caused mainly by alien invasive pathogens.
 In terms of this act, each consignment of animal and/or animal products for importation into South Africa must be accompanied by an original veterinary import permit, issued by the National Directorate Animal Health, and an original health certificate, issued by the competent veterinary authority of the exporting country.

-This is a more recent piece of legislation, administrated by the Department of Environmental Affairs, which aims to protect the country’s biodiversity by, amongst others, controlling alien and invasive organisms.
+This is a more recent piece of legislation, administrated by the Department of Environment, Forestry and Fisheries, which aims to protect the country’s biodiversity by, amongst others, controlling alien and invasive organisms.
 Chapter 5 of this act requires permits for carrying out restricted activities involving any alien species that has not been exempted, or any listed invasive species.
 The restricted activities include importation, having under one’s control, propagating, selling, buying and translocating a specimen of the specific species.
 Organisms that are indigenous to the country but occur outside their natural range are also defined as alien species for the purposes of this act.

-In 2014 the Department of Environmental Affairs published amended regulations on Alien and Invasive Species (AIS) in terms of the National Environmental Management: Biodiversity Act.
+In 2014 the then Department of Environmental Affairs published amended regulations on Alien and Invasive Species (AIS) in terms of the National Environmental Management: Biodiversity Act.
 The AIS Regulations are aimed at preventing the introduction of more species that may be potentially invasive.
 This includes monitoring the deliberate and accidental introduction of species through airports, harbours, land borders and mail.

 Control measures for Invasive Alien Plants